Dcase00Utica/Dcase00Utica/README.md

 ## Objective

-Amateur in the Cybersecuirty field
+Amateur in the Cybersecurity field

 ## Skills